adenikeM/hostel_management/README.md

 Description

-The Hostel Management Application is a Spring Boot based system designed to management hostel data efficiently.
+The Hostel Management Application is a Spring Boot based system designed to manage hostel data efficiently.
 It provides a RESTful API endpoints for task such as creating, viewing, updating, and deleting hostel records.

 #Technologies Used